KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a method call is invalid for the object's current state.

-    throw [System.InvalidOperationException]::New("a method call is invalid for the object's current state.")
+    throw [System.InvalidOperationException]::New('a method call is invalid for the object's current state.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.InvalidOperationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.InvalidOperationException.aspx)